 Continue until all the dough has been formed into cavatelli.

-Allow to air dry for at least 30 minutes.
+Allow to air dry for about 30 minutes before cooking.

-These frozen cavatelli will take about 6 minutes to cook, no need to thaw.
+Place the frozen pasta directly in your pot of boiling water.
+No need to thaw.
+Frozen cavatelli will take about 6 minutes to cook.
 Always taste them to make sure they are cooked to your liking.
+For more tips on how to cook any pasta, refer to this article on How to Cook Pasta.

 What to serve with homemade cavatelli?